Kim Jong Un's Olympic olive branch could see first talks in years

-SEOUL, South Korea — Delegations from North and South Korea could meet for the first official discussions between the neighbours since 2015 ahead of the PyeongChang Winter Olympics.
+SEOUL, South Korea — Delegations from North and South Korea could meet for the first official discussions between the neighbors since 2015 ahead of the PyeongChang Winter Olympics.

 South Korea proposed Tuesday that talks be held on Jan.
 9, said Cho Myoung-gyon, the head of his country’s Unification Ministry.
 He said that Seoul had consulted with the U.S. and had Washington’s blessing.